yasminehilout/Big-Eaters-soen341project2023/README.md

   - Skills: Java, HTML, CSS, JavaScript

 ## 3. Project Approach
-The creation of this project is done using the following languages:
+### The creation of this project is done using the following languages and technologies:
-- HTML
-- CSS
-- JavaScript
+- HTML, CSS, JavaScript
-- Bootstrap
 - ReactJS
+- REDUX
 - Firebase (TBD)